jleitaom/f1dataanalysisapp/README.md

 - Web application for analyzing Formula 1 data, coded in Python using Streamlit and FastF1 API.

 - The purpose of this tool is to explore session data, driver telemetry, tire performance and strategies across various Grand Prix events.
-It provides an intuitiveand interactive interface, making the data accessible to enthusiasts and analysts alike.
+It provides an intuitive and interactive interface, making the data accessible to enthusiasts and analysts alike.

 - **Streamlit App**: https://f1dataanalysisapp.streamlit.app/